Kasimir123/CTFWriteUps/03-2021-Securinet/little-baby-rev/README.md

   }
 ```

-After reading in my strnig it compared it against the answer__2bKjAtEJJ5cp19bpmXcStjQ so I took a look at that memory while the program was running.
+After reading in my string it compared it against the answer__2bKjAtEJJ5cp19bpmXcStjQ so I took a look at that memory while the program was running.

 I saw that that contained: